Intersample Oversare a Common Occurrence in CD Recordings

 The following segment from Gaslighting Abbie compares conventional interpolation to high-headroom interpolation.
 The top two tracks were 8X interpolated with a conventional interpolator.
 The middle two tracks were 8X interpolated with a high-headroom interpolator.
 Note how the peaks were properly rendered by the high-headroom interpolator.
 The bottom two tracks show where the clipping occurs in the conventional interpolator.
 The segment starts at 2:30.46880 and ends at 2:30.47015 seconds, and is typical of many of the intersample overs contained in this recording.

 Please note that the 44.1 kHz CD sample rate captured the intersample peaks.
-When high-headroom interpolation was applied, the original peaks contained in the music were recovered and rendered.
+When high-headroom interpolation was applied, the original peaks contained in the music were recovered and accurately rendered.
 This high-headroom interpolation technique delivers an accurate rendition of the analog signal captured by the A/D converter in the studio.

 Intersample overs are not unique to the Gaslighting Abbie track or to Steely Dan's Two Against Nature CD.
 Most CD recordings contain intersample overs.

 Here are some other examples of tracks with intersample peaks that exceed 0 dBFS:

 Example 2 - Two Against Nature, What a Shame About Me, Steely Dan

 Intersample overs are shown in red, highest intersample peak = +0.486 dBFS

 Example 3 - Two Against Nature, Janie Runaway, Steely Dan

 Intersample overs are shown in red, highest intersample peak = +0.565 dBFS.